VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: VoiceGrad

 \subsection{Key Idea}

-We will now describe how VoiceGrad uses the concepts of DSM and Langevin dynamics to achieve non-parallel any-to-many VC.
-Given a source speech feature sequence, our key idea is to formulate the VC problem as finding the stationary point of the log density of target speech feature sequences nearest to the source sequence.
-Thus, we can naturally think of employing Langevin dynamics to perform VC by using the source speech feature sequence as an initial point and moving it along the gradient direction of the log density of target speech feature sequences.
+We will now describe how VoiceGrad uses the concepts of DSM, Langevin dynamics, and DPMs to achieve non-parallel any-to-many VC.
+Given a source speech feature sequence (e.g., mel-spectrogram), our key idea is to formulate the VC problem as finding the stationary point of the log density of target speech feature sequences nearest to the source sequence.
+Thus, we can naturally think of employing the Langevin dynamics or reverse diffusion process starting from a certain noise level to perform VC by using the source speech feature sequence as an initial point and moving it along the gradient direction of the log density of target speech feature sequences.
+From the DPM perspective, this corresponds to assuming that the source speech feature sequence is a diffused version of a target speech feature sequence.
 Although this process does not necessarily ensure the preservation of the linguistic content in source speech, it was experimentally found to work under some settings, as detailed later.
-To enable a single score approximator to predict the log densities of the feature sequences of all the $K$ target speakers included in the training set, we further condition the noise conditional network on the target speaker index $k\in\{1,\ldots,K\}$.
-Namely, VoiceGrad uses a noise-speaker conditional network $\Vec{s}_{\theta}(\Vec{x},l,k)$ to descibe the score approximator.
+To enable a single score approximator to predict the score functions of the feature sequences of all the $K$ target speakers included in the training set, we also condition the score approximator network on the target speaker index $k\in\{1,\ldots,K\}$.
+Namely, VoiceGrad uses a network $\Vec{\epsilon}_{\theta}(\Vec{x},l,k)$ to describe the score approximator, where $\Vec{x}$ denotes the input speech feature.

 Owing to the idea described above, VoiceGrad does not require the training set to consist of parallel utterances, allows the speaker of input speech at test time to be arbitrary, and can convert input speech to the voices of multiple known speakers using a single trained network.